buzhidaojiaoshenm/SCP-firmware/doc/build_system.md

   additional steps required to use it from Jenkins.
 - `dev`: A development variant, which includes additional tools for developers accessing the container directly.
-- `vagrant`: A Vagrant variant, which includes an SSH server and a workspace more familiar to Vagrant users.

-We *highly* recommend using [Vagrant](#vagrant) to manage your development environment, but in case you must do so directly through Docker, you can build the development container with the following:
+In case you want to manage your development environment directly through Docker, you can build the development container with the following:

 ```sh
 $ docker build -t scp-firmware --target=dev -f docker/Dockerfile .